Safety officers are responsible for planning and implementing safety measures in companies.

 Security officers support the enforcement of security measures in a company.
 Generally, all employees receive regular training in occupational safety and thus also bear personal responsibility.
 Safety officers pay particular attention to compliance with the legal provisions of occupational safety in the team.
 Besides, they pay attention to compliance with the established measures for occupational safety in the team.

 However, the position is different from that of the occupational safety specialist.
 Legally, safety officers are only to assist in the implementation of occupational safety measures.
-They should always ensure that regulations and safety precautions are properly observed.
+They should always ensure that regulations and safety precautions are properly observed and can sometimes perform checks, like a scissor lift inspection.
 However, there is no legally regulated procedure or obligation to take individual steps.

 According to § 22 SGB VII, the company must provide a sufficient number of safety officers and properly train them in their duties.
 Companies with 21 or more employees must have at least one safety officer.
 For every 250 employees, there must be at least one additional safety officer must be provided.
 The safety officer must be familiar to all employees in the company.